PaulDSheriff/Videos/README.md

-# Video
+# Videos
-Samples from videos
+This folder contains samples from videos and other trainings conducted by Paul Sheriff.